catalystneuro/turner-lab-to-nwb/src/turner_lab_to_nwb/asap_tdt/asap_tdt_notes.md

 - "`tdt_tank_file_path`" : The path to a TDT Tank file (.Tbk).
 - "`data_list_file_path`" : The path to the electrode metadata file (.xlsx).
 - "`session_id`" : The unique identifier for the session.
+- "`subject_id`" : The identifier of the experimental subject.
 - "`events_file_path`" : The path that to the .mat file containing the events, units data and optionally include the stimulation data.

 Optional Parameters: